awslabs/aws-greengrass-labs-nodered/README.md

 For more information, see [component types](https://docs.aws.amazon.com/greengrass/v2/developerguide/manage-components.html#component-types)

+## Build and publish

+See [BUILD](./BUILD.md) for instructions how how to build and publish the component.

 ## Deploy to Greengrass Core

 To deploy this component to a device you need to also add the following components to your account: